rollingedit/YouTube-Album-Splitter/README.md

 - One-file Windows tool.
 No separate installer or setup script.
 - Prompts for a YouTube link instead of making users edit commands.
+- Lets you process multiple links in one session.
+- Rejects obvious non-YouTube links immediately instead of wasting time updating tools.
 - Treats each pasted link as one video, even if the URL includes a playlist.
 - Downloads the best available Opus audio.
 - Splits the video into separate song files using YouTube chapter markers.
 - Creates clean numbered filenames like `1.
 Song Name.opus`.
 - Creates an album folder from the YouTube title when it can, like `Artist - Album`.
+- Removes common extra title text like `(Instrumental)`, `(Instrumental Only)`, `Full Album`, `Full EP`, years, and bracket tags from the folder/album name when possible.
 - Embeds album art into every split song file.
 - Crops album art to a centered 1:1 square so music apps display it cleanly.
 - Sets each title tag to the clean song name, like `Song Name`.